Category: #99Problems

 But in the rare cases of the media changing its approach, reporting the truth and allowing readers to make up their own minds, public opinion shifts.

 In 1970, at the height of the anti-Vietnam war protests across the US, National Guard troops shot dead four unarmed student protesters at the Kent State campus in Ohio.
 Until then, the local newspaper, the Akron Beacon Journal, had been reporting the protests as “riots,” echoing the official government angle.
-But the shootings prompted its editor to go out to the protests, to “get the facts right, even when there is chaos, violence and confusion.”
-The paper’s coverage deviated from mainstream line and exposing the reality of police brutality.
-It was strongly criticised at the time, but later won a Pulitzer Prize — and was instrumental in changing public opinion and fuelling broader anti-war resistance.
+But the shootings prompted its editor to seek out the truth; to “get the facts right, even when there is chaos, violence and confusion.”
+The paper investigated the incident and published a 30,000 word report three weeks later, in which it said: “It is our responsibility as a newspaper to provide the information that allows public judgement to function”.
+Its report concluded that the students had done nothing that justified their deaths, and the guardsmen had fired without orders to do so.
+The paper was strongly criticised at the time, but later won a Pulitzer Prize — and was instrumental in changing public opinion and fuelling broader anti-war resistance.

 Would today’s mass arrests and deportations of student protesters in the US be tolerated if coverage headlined their demands rather than dismissing them as extremists?